Data Retention, Legal Holds, and Evidence Disposition in Government

 Common failure points include:

-• Over retention by default
+- Over retention by default

 To reduce perceived risk, agencies apply long retention periods to broad categories such as use of force or felony arrests.
-Over time, evidence with no remaining legal value accumulates, increasing storage costs, discovery exposure, and audit complexity.
+Over time, evidence with no remaining legal value accumulates, increasing storage costs, discovery exposure, and audit complexity. - Premature deletion

 Some systems rely strictly on age-based deletion without awareness of open investigations, administrative complaints, or potential appeals.
-Once evidence is deleted, agencies lose the ability to prove what existed, when it existed, or why it was removed.
+Once evidence is deleted, agencies lose the ability to prove what existed, when it existed, or why it was removed. - FOIA and discovery gaps

 Public records requests and discovery demands often cut across officers, cases, and time ranges.
-Inconsistent retention and hold practices quickly become visible to plaintiffs, journalists, and oversight bodies.
+Inconsistent retention and hold practices quickly become visible to plaintiffs, journalists, and oversight bodies. - Appeals and long-tail risk

 Appeals and post-conviction claims may arise years after an incident.
-If retention and hold frameworks do not account for this long tail, agencies inherit ongoing uncertainty for high-risk cases.
+If retention and hold frameworks do not account for this long tail, agencies inherit ongoing uncertainty for high-risk cases. - Audit scrutiny

 Auditors and monitors expect traceability.
 Manual spreadsheets, email approvals, and undocumented exceptions do not withstand audit-level review.